 ii. b = the largest adjusted deterministic reserve described in Section 6.A.2.b.i under any of the other 15 economic scenarios described in Appendix 1.E.

 iii. c = an amount calculated from the baseline economic scenario described in Appendix 1.E that represents the present value of benefits for the policies, adjusted for reinsurance by subtracting ceded benefits.
 For clarity, premium, ceded premium, expense, reinsurance expense allowance, modified coinsurance reserve adjustment and reinsurance experience refund cash flows shall not be considered “benefits,” but items such as death benefits, surrender or withdrawal benefits and policyholder dividends shall be.
 For this purpose, the company shall use the benefits cash flows from the calculation of quantity “a” and calculate the present value of those cash flows using the same path of discount rates as used for “a.”

+Guidance Note: Note that the numerator should be the largest adjusted DR for scenarios other than the baseline economic scenario, minus the adjusted DR for the baseline economic scenario.
+This is not necessarily the same as the biggest difference from the adjusted DR for the baseline economic scenario, or the absolute value of the biggest difference from the adjusted DR for the baseline economic scenario, both of which could lead to an incorrect test result.

 REASONING: